workalendar/workalendar/docs/basic.md

 50
 ```

-## Don't worry about the date types!
+## Standard date(time) types only, please!

-For your convenience, we allow both `datetime.date` and `datetime.datetime` types when using the core functions.
+For your convenience, we allow both `datetime.date` and `datetime.datetime` types (and their subclasses) when using the core functions.

+**WARNING**: We'll only allow "dates" types coming from the Python standard library.
+If you're manipulating types from external library.
+Trying to pass a non-standard argument will result in raising a ``UnsupportedDateType`` error.

 Example:

 ```python
 >>> from datetime import date, datetime